 Following are the key stakeholders in the signalling trust chain:

-TSCA-CA : The root Certification Authority (CA) and trust anchor for the underlying certification authorities (intermediate or CSP’s) and issue public-key certificates (end-entity or CA) for signaling interconnect.
+TSCA-CA: The trust anchor Certification Authority (CA) and trust anchor for the underlying certification authorities (intermediate or CSP’s) and issue public-key certificates (end-entity or CA) for signaling interconnect.
 The second role is acting as

 TSCA-RA: The Registration Authority (RA) for certification authorities (intermediate or CSP’s) which determines the requirements for issuing public-key certificates to applicants for use in signaling interconnect.

-CSP CA: The CSP CA is an intermediate CA which governs the CSP security domain, the CSP CA issues end-entity public-key certificates to be used by the CSP Signalling Security Gateway (SSGW) to sign outbound signalling traffic as defined by [ITU-T Q.3062]. the CSP CA is issued a CA public-key certificate by the TSCA or an intermediate (national or regional) CA after registration with the TSCA.
+CSP CA: The CSP CA is an intermediate CA which governs the CSP security domain, the CSP CA issues end-entity public-key certificates to be used by the CSP Signalling Security Gateway (SSGW) to sign outbound signalling traffic as defined by [ITU-T Q.3062]. the CSP CA is issued a CA public-key certificate by the TSCA or an intermediate CA after registration with the TSCA.

 CSP-SSGW: The end-entity of the reference architecture, the CSP-SSGW resides within the security domain of the CSP and is issued an End-Entity public-key certificate by the CSP-CA, as defined by [ITU-T Q.3062].

-Intermediate CA (national or regional): The intermediate CA is an optional stakeholder that can be placed in the trust chain between the TSCA and the CSP CA. Since CSPs operate in different regions and/or states, under different legal framework there may be a need or requirement from reginal or national telecom regulators to govern the trust chain within their jurisdiction.
-In which case the intermediate CA will act as the certificate issuer and as the Registration Authority (RA) towards the CSP CA, be registered as an national/regional intermediate CA in the TSCA RA and be issued a CA public-key certificate signed by the TSCA as the root CA.
+Intermediate CA: The intermediate CA is an optional stakeholder that can be placed in the trust chain between the TSCA and the CSP CA. Since CSPs operate in different regions and/or states, under different legal frameworks there may be a need or requirement an intermediate CA that will act as the certificate issuer and as the Registration Authority (RA) towards the CSP CA, be registered as an intermediate CA in the TSCA RA and be issued a CA public-key certificate signed by the TSCA as the root CA.

 A more general representation for the trust chain is depicted in figure below, in practice there may be more than one TSCA in the international signaling exchange networks, in which case, a bridge CA will be required to make the trust chains interoperable, as defined in [ITU-T Q.3057].